Asking LLMs to Verify First is Almost Free Lunch: Experiments

 \paragraph{Performance Comparison and Analysis.} Figure~\ref{fig:tts} shows the results.
 It can be observed that Iter-VF significantly outperforms other baselines with limited test-time computation budget.

 Comparing between Iter-VF from VF and from CoT, the initial difference but fast catching up indicates what matters is the verification process rather than the initially provided answer.
-This observation can also explain the advantage of Iter-VF over PHP, which only provides previous answers as "near" hints, that LLM does not necessarily make effective use of them.
+This observation can also explain the advantage of Iter-VF over PHP, which only provides previous answers as "near" hints, that LLM could not necessarily make effective use of them.
 Another important difference between Iter-VF and the other two sequential TTS strategies (PHP, Self-Correction), is that they consider accumulated information through the iterations, while Iter-VF is Markovian as it only considers the answer of last one output.
 The accumulation of information can have negative effect for LLMs, as they have limited capacity for long context, and hallucinate a lot.
 Especially, Self-Correction considers not only previous answers, but also entire thinking process.
 It's performance become catastrophic with the accumulation of history.
 This observation is in line with previous study \cite{huang2023large}.
 Though such method can be effective after specifically fine-tuning LLM with curated data \cite{snell2024scaling,muennighoff2025s1,setlur2025scaling}, it would be far from our general setting.

-As for parallel strategies (Self-Consistency, Best-of-N), they are conservative that do not utilize history information before determining final answer, but this is also a kind of waste.
+As for parallel strategies (Self-Consistency, Best-of-N), they are conservative that do not utilize history information before determining final answer.
 Their performances improve stably with the growth of computation, though not significant.
-They can also show advantage in computation time because of the parallelizable reasoning paths.
+Iter-VF outperforms them, and can be integrated with them as the following discussion.